grahamgilbert/puppet-local_user/README.md

 ## Overview

 This module provides a defined type, local_user, that wraps the puppet 'user' resource type with validation.
-You may also provide a initial password that is set only when the user has no password, as a brand new 'user' resource puppet creates will have.
-This allows users to maintain their own passwords after creation.

 ## Usage

-Create a local user by providing at a minimum the user name, state, comment, groups, and initial password:
+Create a local user by providing at a minimum the user name, state, comment, groups, and password:

     local_user { 'username':
       state            => 'present',